-Every year, the Current Archaeology Awards celebrate the projects and publications that have made the pages of Current Archaeology over the 12 months, and the people judged to have made outstanding contributions to archaeology.
+The winners of the 12th annual Current Archaeology awards were announced on 28 February as part of Current Archaeology Live!
+2020.
+The awards celebrate the projects and publications that made the pages of the magazine over the past 12 months, and the people judged to have made outstanding contributions to archaeology.

-These awards are voted for entirely the public – there are no panels of judges – so we encourage you to get involved and choose the projects, publications, and people who you would like to win.
+These awards are voted for entirely by the public – there are no panels of judges – so we encouraged you to get involved and choose the project, publications, and people you wanted to win.

 Archaeologist of the Year

 Life beside the lake: opening a new window on the Mesolithic at Star Carr

 University of York / Newcastle University / University of Chester

 Roman writing on the wall: recording inscriptions at a Hadrian’s Wall quarry

 Jon Allison / Newcastle University / Historic England